This page is under review. Some of the information on these pages may be out of date. We will publish an updated version soon.

-In light of the Coronavirus outbreak, Omega Elifar Ltd has taken comprehensive action to minimise risk to residents and staff across our care homes.
+In light of the Coronavirus outbreak, Omega Elifar Ltd has taken comprehensive action to minimise risk to Service Users and staff across our care homes.
 The health and wellbeing of the people we support and our staff team remains our highest priority.

 This page details the latest information from Omega Elifar Ltd about the steps we are taking at our homes and includes some resources which we hope you will find useful.